aiko-tanaka/Grammar-Dictionaries/README.md

 [DoJG](https://itazuraneko.neocities.org/grammar/dojgmain.html) | 日本語文法辞典(全集) | Written in English so this is great for beginners.
 The first dict I made.
 Its entries aren't complete since I made this dict from the itazuraneko anki deck (as opposed to web scraping, which i used on the other dicts).
 I manually removed some entries which I thought were too easy and might simply clog your yomichan search results; Incomplete readings; no external links | N

 *If some of the dicts fail to import, check that you're using at least Yomichan version `22.4.4.0`.*

+### Which dictionaries do I install?
+Depends of your needs but I have all of them installed.
+Do note that these dictionaries are much smaller in size than full-fledged dictionaries like 大辞林, they barely affect the performance of your device if at all.
+In fact, I have a pathetic 6+ year old android phone with Kiwi + TTU + Yomichan with around 10 monolingual dictionaries and all of these grammar dicts and it runs just fine.
+If you're a beginner, I'd still recommend that you install at least two grammar dictionaries for parsing purposes.
+If you can't understand what the dictionary is saying you can always try asking through discord, language exchange apps or DeepL.
+(In fact I recommend that you install a lot of monolingual dicts even if you're a beginner just for parsing).

 ## How to use